9 - 13 December 2020

 WHY NOT HERE? at ILHAM Gallery will immerse itself in the unique architecture, sculptures of ILHAM Gallery, and themes from the current exhibit, Bayangnya Itu Timbul Tenggelam , to contrast the staying power of visual art with the transient state of live performance.
 Through this creative play, participants can expect to engage in a socially distanced environment where community, collaboration, and discussion are embraced.

-Workshop details: This workshop will take place over five days and will be limited to 12 participants.
+Workshop details: This workshop will take place over five days with social distancing and SOPs adhered to at all times.
 Full commitment is required.

 Venue: ILHAM Gallery

 9 - 13 Dec 2020 (Wed-Sun): timeslots available based on a first come first serve basis.

 Summer Gan is a New York based dancer and choreographer.
 She was born and raised in Kuala Lumpur where she performed in a range of critically acclaimed works with TerryandTheCuz, Suhaili Micheline, KL Danceworks at Istana Budaya and the Malaysian Philharmonic Orchestra.In 2018, she graduated from the American Musical and Dramatic Academy in New York on a scholarship from World Dance Movement.
 She has performed works by the Museum of Chinese in America, Broadway Cares, Disney’s D23, Crystal Pite, Nacho Duato, Aszure Barton, Alexander Ekman and Buglisi Dance Theater at Lincoln Center among others.
 In 2018, Summer made her Off-Broadway choreographic debut in Thicker Than Water at The Public Theater (Hamilton, RENT) and returned the following year to choreograph the world premiere of Made In America both with TerryandTheCuz.